Skip to contents

 distribution

 Character.
 The Java distribution to download.
 Defaults to "Corretto".
+Ignored if version is a SDKMAN identifier.

 install